tonysamperi/ngx-popperjs/README.md

   <img src="http://badge-size.now.sh/https://unpkg.com/ngx-popperjs@8.0.0/bundles/ngx-popperjs.umd.js?compression=gzip" alt="Stable Release Size"/>
 [![Build Status](https://travis-ci.org/tonysamperi/ngx-popperjs.svg?branch=master)](https://travis-ci.org/MrFrankel/ngx-popperjs)

-ngx-popperjs is an angular wrapper for the legacy version of the [Popper.js](https://popper.js.org/) library.
+ngx-popperjs is an angular wrapper for the [Popper.js](https://popper.js.org/) library.

+*Note* that I also updated everything to use **Popper 2** (v *2.4.4* at this time)

-The goal of this library is to take Mr Frankel's [ngx-popper](https://github.com/MrFrankel/ngx-popper/) and update the compatibility up to Angular 10 (in first instance).
+The goal of this library is to take Mr Frankel's [ngx-popper](https://github.com/MrFrankel/ngx-popper/) and update the compatibility up to Angular 10 (in first instance Angular 8).
 Since his library is compatible with Angular 7 and downwards, this will start with Angular 8.
-If you need to work with an older version of Angular, please refer to Mr Frankel's [ngx-popper](https://github.com/MrFrankel/ngx-popper/).
+If you need to work with an older version of Angular (5 to 7), please refer to Mr Frankel's [ngx-popper](https://github.com/MrFrankel/ngx-popper/).

 ## Changes